logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

 }
 ```

-## POST /0.1.0/batch
+## POST /{api-version}/batch

-Is used to perform batched primary key read operations.
+This is used to perform batched primary key read operations.

 **Path Parameters:**

-  - *api-version* : current api version is 0.1.0
+  - **api-version**: The current api version is 0.1.0

 **Body:**

+The body here is a list of arbitrary pk-reads under the key *operations*:

 ```json
 {